 Leave them to dry with plenty of room and with the tip facing down or flat on the table.
 You can place them on a painting board tilted at an angle, just make sure to add a paper towel to soak the excess water.

 If the brushes are stored with the tip facing up when wet it will damage the brush.
-This is because the water will travel through the ferrule and be absorbed by the handle.
-Thus, causing the finish to eventually flake and fall off.
+This is because the water will travel through the ferrule and be absorbed by the wooden handle.

 5. How I clean my brushes